AlloyCI/alloy-runner/docs/faq/README.md

     ---

 2. Make sure that your Runner service doesn't use `SessionCreate = true`.
-   Previously, when running GitLab Runner as a service, we were creating `LaunchAgents` with `SessionCreate`.
+   Previously, when running AlloyCI Runner as a service, we were creating `LaunchAgents` with `SessionCreate`.
 At that point (**Mavericks**), this was the only solution to make Code Signing work.
 That changed recently with **OSX El Capitan** which introduced a lot of new security features that altered this behavior.
-   Since GitLab Runner 1.1, when creating a `LaunchAgent`, we don't set `SessionCreate`.
+   Since AlloyCI Runner 1.1, when creating a `LaunchAgent`, we don't set `SessionCreate`.
 However, in order to upgrade, you need to manually reinstall the `LaunchAgent` script:

     ```
-    gitlab-runner uninstall
+    alloy-runner uninstall
-    gitlab-runner install
+    alloy-runner install
-    gitlab-runner start
+    alloy-runner start
     ```

-    Then you can verify that `~/Library/LaunchAgents/gitlab-runner.plist` has `SessionCreate` set to `false`.
+    Then you can verify that `~/Library/LaunchAgents/alloy-runner.plist` has `SessionCreate` set to `false`.

 ## `The service did not start due to a logon failure` error when starting service on Windows

-When installing and starting the GitLab Runner service on Windows you can meet with such error:
+When installing and starting the AlloyCI Runner service on Windows you can meet with such error:

 ```
-$ gitlab-runner install --password WINDOWS_MACHINE_PASSWORD
+$ alloy-runner install --password WINDOWS_MACHINE_PASSWORD
-$ gitlab-runner start
+$ alloy-runner start
-$ FATA[0000] Failed to start GitLab Runner: The service did not start due to a logon failure.
+$ FATA[0000] Failed to start AlloyCI Runner: The service did not start due to a logon failure.
 ```

 This error can occur when the user used to execute the service doesn't have